 MAINTENANCE AND STORAGE

 Our swords are capable of providing a lifetime of use if correctly cared for and maintained.
 The sword should stored in its sheath with the edge facing upward in order to preserve the edge.
 As with most steel items it is very important that the blade be well oiled, cleaned and polished after each use.
 The salt and sweat from your hands can cause rust, so it’s imperative that this is cleaned off.

 If storing the sword for long period of time the sword should be regularly inspected, aired and oiled as required in order to preserve the blade and handle.

 Samurai and other curved Swords – On April 6th 2008 a law came into effect banning samurai and other curved swords with a blade length of 50cm or more, there are some exceptions for registered martial artists, re-enactors and swords produced using traditional forging methods.

 All of our swords are made using traditional hand forging methods are therefore exempt from this law, however, we would ask that only martial artists consider buying any of our swords.

 All of the items on our site are legal to own in the UK and no license is required.
 By law you must be over 18 years or older to purchase any sword and you must act in a responsible manner.
 Our swords are not toys and must be treated with respect; nobody should ever use a sword in an aggressive manner nor should you every carry a sword in public.

-We are the UK’s leading online retailer specialising in authentic high quality swords for sale, we are even able to accommodate custom sword design requests, please get in contact for more information on our Samurai Swords.
+We are the UK’s leading online retailer specialising in authentic high quality swords for sale, we are even able to accommodate custom sword design requests, please get in contact for more information on our bladed.
 Our swords would never be considered as cheap in quality but they do offer exceptional value for money and are the best swords available for a range of budgets.